Building Services & Permitting Services

 Note that the following work does not require a building permit:

-- Emergency temporary application of tarps to structures to reduce risk of further water intrusion
+- Emergency temporary application of tarps to structures to reduce risk of further water intrusion.
+Removal and/or replacement of roofing requires a permit.

-- Roof shingle replacement of 1 square of shingles (10ft x 10ft area, or less)
+- Asphalt roof shingle replacement of less than 1 square of shingles (10ft x 10ft area, or less), provided the secondary water barrier and/or sheathing does not require repair.
+Otherwise, a permit is required.

 Permit applicants are required to apply online via the IWorQ online permitting system.